AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 **Security fixes**

 * This version comes with a security upgrade activity to mitigate the Apache vulnerability and make your instance environment more secure.
+[Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/technotes/technote-migration/acc-apache-upgrade.html){target="_blank"}

 **Improvements**